The Coast and Mountain Walkers Guide to Bushwalking

 Going to the toilet Select a spot well away from the campsite, tracks and creeks.

-If you are having a shit, dig a small hole with a stick or a rock (or even the heel of your shoe) and cover up after.
+If you are having a dump, dig a small hole with a stick or a rock (or even the heel of your shoe) and cover up after.

 When washing with soap, fill a water bucket and wash well away from the creek, so that the water drains into the soil.